Glider24/CODSOFT/README.md

 ---

-### 2️⃣ Password Generator
+### 2️⃣ Calculator

-A Python program that generates strong, random passwords based on user-defined length and complexity.
+A Python program that performs basic arithmetic operations like addition, subtraction, multiplication, and division with user input.

 👉 [Task2_PasswordGenerator](./Task2_Calculator)